Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Interruption-aware robust cooperative perception system

 \section{Interruption-aware robust cooperative perception system}

-In this section, we introduce our proposed interruption-aware robust cooperative perception (V2X-INCOP) system.
+In this section, we introduce our proposed V2X-INCOP system.
 First, we give an overview of the whole system.
-Second, we introduce the core component of the system: information recovery from historical information by a communication adaptive spatial-temporal attentive prediction network.
+Second, we introduce the core component of the system: information recovery from historical information by a communication adaptive spatial-temporal attentive prediction model.
 Third, we introduce the training strategy, which further improves the accuracy and robustness of the system.